Annual Meeting - Saturday, August 8, 2020

 Mole Lake Casino Convention Center | Doors open at 5:00 pm

 The WEEDS”n” WALLEYES Banquet is our one really big “fun”raising event of the year.
 With hundreds and hundreds of raffle prizes and auction items to bid on, just about no one leaves empty handed and everyone has a great time.
 The event is hosted and catered at the Mole Lake Convention Center.
 Seating is limited so be sure and get your tickets early.
-Plus, Early Bird special packages are available before the event with bonus value added in.
-Call gary and Chris Mueller firstname.lastname@example.org 715.478.2049 for more information.
-Early Bird Specials and regular banquet tickets are available at all Lake Metonga Association events.
+Contact Gary and Chris Mueller at firstname.lastname@example.org or call 715.478.2049 for more information.
+Bbanquet tickets are available at all Lake Metonga Association events.

 Lake Management Study

-This is a new program beginning in 2018 with financial grant assistance from the DNR.
-With the help of our lake consult, Onterra, LLC, the LMA will be undertaking a thorough and comprehensive study of Lake Metonga including mapping of aquatic plants, water quality studies, shoreland conditions and habitat, watershed impacts, etc. More information on this will be made available at the annual meeting.
-We will be needing volunteers to participate in collecting data for this, so please join in to make this study a success.
-The results of this study will help determine future priorities for lake improvement efforts, so quality results is critical!
-Please get involved with this large scale project.
-For more information, please attend the annual meeting or contact Gary Mueller email@example.com 715.478.2049 for more information.
+This is a new program that began in 2018 with financial grant assistance from the DNR.
+With the help of our lake consult, Onterra, LLC, the LMA undertook a thorough and comprehensive study of Lake Metonga including mapping of aquatic plants, water quality studies, shoreland conditions and habitat, watershed impacts, etc. The results of this study are helping determine future priorities for lake improvement efforts.

 Clean Boats - Clean Waters Program